vanya-vasya/website-4-bird/SECURE-PROCESSOR_PAYMENT_VALIDATION.md

 ## Next Steps

 1. **Test in Sandbox:**
-   - Use test cards from Networx documentation
+   - Use test cards from Secure-Processor documentation
    - Verify all payment flows
    - Test error scenarios